VSpaceCode/vscode-which-key/README.md

   ]
 }
 ```
 You also also choose to modify existing conditional bindings like adding and removal.
-The following will add a key of `languageId:javascript` to the existing conditional binding of `m`.
+The following will add a key of `languageId:javascript` to the conditional binding if `languageId:javascript` doesn't exist.
 ```json
 {
   "whichkey.bindingOverrides": [